api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 Once a proposal has satisfied either set of criteria, anyone can send a transaction executing it using the Execute button that appears on its details page, as shown below:
+-->

+A proposal is ready for execution if:

+1. The proposal hasn't already been executed, and
+2. the proposal's voting period has ended, and
+3. the total "yes" vote exceeds the "no" vote, and
+4. (for Secondary type proposals) at least 15% of all voting power has voted "yes" on the proposal.

+Primary type proposals require 50% of all voting power to have voted "yes" on the proposal.
+Both primary and secondary type proposals execute immediately once 50% of all voting power has voted "yes" on them.

 > <p align="left">
 >  <img src="../figures/dashboard/executable-proposal.png" width="400" />